Fallout Tactics: Brotherhood of Steel

-Fallout Tactics: Brotherhood of Steel is a turn-based real-time tactical role-playing game set in the post-apocalyptic Fallout universe.
+Fallout Tactics: Brotherhood of Steel (also known as Fallout Tactics: A Post Nuclear Tactical Combat Game, or simply Fallout Tactics) is a turn-based real-time tactical role-playing game set in the post-apocalyptic Fallout universe.
 Developed by Micro Forté and published by 14 Degrees East, Fallout Tactics was released on 14 March 2001 for Microsoft Windows.
-It sold above 300,000 units worldwide by 2008.
+It had sold over 300,000 units worldwide by 2008.

 The game follows a squad of the Brotherhood of Steel as it becomes engaged in a desperate war.
 Although the game takes place in the Fallout universe, it does not follow or continue the story of either Fallout or Fallout 2.
 Fallout Tactics shipped with a bonus CD when it was pre-ordered.
 The bonus CD included Fallout: Warfare, a table-top miniatures game based on the Fallout universe, as well as a bonus mission for the main game.

-The game has been deemed non-canon in terms of lore by Bethesda, save a few main events in the plot.
+In 2020, Emil Pagliarulo stated that elements and lore from Fallout Tactics have been used in Bethesda Softworks' subsequent entries in the series.
+A timeline of the series posted by him in 2024 lists the game as happening in 2197.